 Parents and students are strongly encouraged to purchase these books for their own personal collections, so that they can write in them and keep them-allowing students to develop their own impressive personal library of classics over the course of their academic career with Great Hearts.
 Annotating a book makes it one's own, and students learn best when they are able to record their thoughts, questions, and ideas on a text that has not been annotated previously.
 Therefore, students must have a fresh copy for each text they read.
 Hand-me-down copies that have already been annotated are not allowed.
-For families who do not purchase the texts, their student will be given access to a copy of these books as part of their curriculum.
+Families who cannot purchase a copy of a Classics to Keep book should contact the Business Clerk about receiving a school copy.